WSPluta/oci-devops-oke/hols/devops/clean/clean.md

   ![xxx](images/xxx.png)

-6. Copy the command from the step 2.
+1. Copy the command from step 2.
 And paste it on the Cloud Shell.
 Run the command.

   ![xxx](images/xxx.png)

-7. Check it is configure.
+7. Check it is configured.
 Run the following command and see the services.

     ```bash
     <copy>kubectl get pods</copy>